Safe Sleep Solutions

 • Babies must sleep on a firm, flat sleep surface with their face clear of all bedding and unswaddled.

 • If you think you may fall asleep with baby in your bed, we research how to reduce the risk of bedsharing by removing adult bedding, pillows, ensuring the mattress is firm and flat and that baby would have their own safe space to sleep

 Read all our Safe Sleep blogs

 Swaddling is one of the most helpful tools that new parents have!
-All your settling techniques like rocking and white noise usually are more efefective when you start with a foundation of effective, caling swaddling.
+All your settling techniques like rocking and white noise usually are more effective when you start with a foundation of effective, calming swaddling.

 However we do recommend you read our comprehensive information on safe swaddling, to ensure you practice this ancient and effective art following the best safety information for peace of mind.

 • Keep baby's face and head clear